-- name: the name of your volume, must be unique - nodeName: the name of the node where the volume will be located. - storageClassName: the StorageClass to use - devicePath: path to the block device (for example, /dev/sda1). - 2.
+- name: the name of your volume, must be unique - nodeName: the name of the node where the volume will be located. - storageClassName: the StorageClass to use - mode: describes how the volume is intended to be consumed, either Block or Filesystem (default to Filesystem if not specified). - devicePath: path to the block device (for example, /dev/sda1). - 2.
 Create the Volume